 5. A stronger heart thanks to aloe vera

-Arginine is a semi-essential amino acid that your body produces in small quantities.
-You have to obtain it through the food you eat or supplements.
+L-arginine -or simply arginine- is a semi-essential amino acid the body produces in low quantities.
+Furthermore, we need to obtain it through food or certain supplements.